 I’m planning for a worst-case scenario in terms of electricity.
 Because of where I am currently located, I know that there’s any number of things that could go wrong with the electrical grid – from a minor storm-related power outage, to a massive prolonged blackout.
+So how many portable stoves do I need, for cooking after the apocalypse?

 So I’ve been rethinking my cook stove preparations to prepare for both a minor event as well as a SHTF scenario, and I think I’ve got a pretty good plan.
 I am looking at it in terms of layers of the shitake hitting the fan, I hope this gives you some ideas on how to plan for your own cooking needs.